MonikaBarget/Revolts/event-table.md

 ### Chronological table of (alleged / planned) unrest

-<p>The events listed took place in the British Isles and / or overseas colonies and point to the strong cultural and political exchanges between the different parts of the Empire.</p>

-<p>The <strong>classification</strong> of the events on the right-hand side gives a general overview of the different motivations that could drive 18th-century uprisings although the factors mentioned are by no means exclusive.
-There were, in fact, many overlaps between religious / cultural, social / economic and political aims.</p>

-<p>The <strong>hyperlinks</strong> lead to external resources provoding additional background information.
-Articles in the Encyclopedia Britannica, (local) government websites or academic e-publications have been linked alongside Wikipedia entries as starting points for further research.</p>

-<p>More details are also given in the <a href="https://github.com/MonikaBarget/Revolts/blob/master/TABLE_events_1513-1819.csv" target="_blank"><strong>fully searchable table</strong></a> of violent conflicts in the British Empire and the independent United States between 1513 and 1819.
+<p>Different forms of unrest in the British Isles as well as the British colonies pointed to strong cultural and political exchanges between the different parts of the Empire.
+In a <a href="https://github.com/MonikaBarget/Revolts/blob/master/TABLE_events_1513-1819.csv" target="_blank"><strong>a fully searchable data table</strong></a>, I have assembled events of (alleged / planned) conflicts in the British Empire and the independent United States between 1513 and 1819.
 The table is work in progress -- information on agents and outcomes may be missing or dubitable.
-The information given is based on several <a href="https://www.w3.org/TR/rdf-sparql-query/">SPARQL queries</a> relating to early-modern uprisings in Wikidata.
-SPARQL is a query language that permits complex searches via the <a href="https://query.wikidata.org/">Wikidata Query Service</a>.</p>
+The information given is based on <a href="https://www.w3.org/TR/rdf-sparql-query/">SPARQL queries</a> in the <a href="https://query.wikidata.org/">Wikidata Query Service</a> as well as abstracts of archival items found in the <a href="https://www.nationalarchives.gov.uk/">National Archives of the UK</a> online catalogue.
+The relevant Wikidata IDs and archival signatures have been added.</p>

+<p>The <strong>thematic classification</strong> of the events on the right-hand side of the table gives a general overview of the different motivations that could drive 18th-century uprisings although the factors mentioned are by no means exclusive.
+There were, in fact, many overlaps between religious, cultural, social, economic and political aims.
+Therefore, the data table is meant as a starting point for further research.</p>

+<p>The selected events listed below are mentioned in my publications on political violence in the 18th century.
+The <strong>hyperlinks</strong> lead to external resources provoding preliminary background information.
+Articles in the Encyclopedia Britannica, (local) government websites or academic e-publications have been linked alongside Wikipedia entries.</p>

 <hr>
 <strong>Selected events between the Monmouth Rebellion and Peterloo Massacre:</strong>